torsday/notebook/GLOSSARY.md

 ## Union mount

 A way of combining multiple directories into one that appears to contain their combined contents.

+## Unix Socket

+A Unix domain socket or IPC socket (inter-process communication socket) is a data communications endpoint for exchanging data between processes executing on the same host operating system.
+Like named pipes, Unix domain sockets support transmission of a reliable stream of bytes (SOCK_STREAM, compare to TCP).

 ## UUID